-4. Describe all of the RESULTS and provide a discussion of your findings.
+4. Describe all of the RESULTS from your application of the intervention and provide a discussion of your findings.
 The first few sentences can provide summary accounts of your findings.
 You should present your findings in comparison to the results found in the original article.
 (10 points)

-EXAMPLE: ...the addition of a self-monitoring sheet for increasing attention appeared to dramatically improve the attention and academic performance of my students with MR and LD during math, but not during reading.
+EXAMPLE: ...the addition of a self-monitoring sheet for increasing attention appeared to dramatically improve the attention and academic performance of my students with ID and LD during math, but not during reading.
 I measured rate of attention by.....I measured academic performance with a pre-post test....